ESIPFed/esip-hackfest-summer2020/README.md

 - Install Neo4j Desktop application at https://neo4j.com/download/

+- Start up Neo4j Desktop, click New Project, and then Add Database.

-- Create a new project and database (using a local database for now)
+- Select "Set up a local database" and enter a name for your database.

-- Set a password for the local database; username should be 'neo4j'
+- Set password as 'ubdprototype'.

-- Start the database
+- Start the database.

+- Clone this repository. cd into the project directory.

 3. Install the required python packages

-`$ pip install -r requirements`
+`$ pip install -r requirements.txt`

 4. Run the application